 Furthermore, it decreases our perception of fatigue and muscular pain.
 This means that it can provide us with a whole host of benefits.

-Caffeine causes the release of dopamine, a chemical in the brain which stimulates the areas of your gray matter which is responsible for your alertness, as well as pleasure.
-Furthermore, this increase in dopamine may enhance problem solving abilities, making you feel more ‘on the ball’.
+Caffeine causes the release of dopamine, a chemical in the brain which stimulates the areas of your grey matter.
+It’s responsible for your alertness, as well as pleasure.
+This increase in dopamine may enhance problem-solving abilities, making you feel more ‘on the ball’.

 Caffeine is one of the main ingredients in many pain relievers.
 It has been shown that caffeine can help alleviate post-workout pain and muscle soreness, meaning you will be able to hit the gym just as hard each day.

-Consuming caffeine before a workout can improve both your speed and endurance, whilst making your workout seem easier and less strenuous!
+Consuming caffeine before a workout can improve both your speed and stamina while making your workout seem easier and less strenuous!

 Since caffeine has an effect on your central nervous system, it could help you by increasing your heart rate and breathing rate.
-This means you are able to supply your muscles with more oxygen, allowing them to aerobically respire more successfully, increasing output.
+This means you can supply your muscles with more oxygen, allowing them to aerobically respire more successfully, increasing output.